 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick or your workplace is closed, what are your legal rights?
 If your child’s school is closed, can you stay home with your children?

 Find out more about your earned paid sick time or earned paid sick leave rights in New York City below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 1) What does the New York City Paid Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; when the worker’s place of business is closed by order of a public official due to a public health emergency or to care for a child whose school or childcare provider has been closed by order of a public official due to a public health emergency; or to address certain non-medical needs that may arise if the worker or a family member are victims of domestic violence, a sexual offense, stalking, or human trafficking.

 Additionally, the agency that enforces the law released guidance providing additional examples of ways that sick time can be used for coronavirus-related reasons, including taking time off work because the worker is under quarantine, is self-isolating for preventative purposes, or is caring for a family member under a mandatory or precautionary order of quarantine.

 If you work as an employee in New York City, you are probably covered, whether you are a full-time, part-time, or temporary worker.
 Workers are covered regardless of immigration status.
 However, the law does not cover federal, state, and municipal employees, independent contractors, and a few other narrow groups.

 3) How much sick time can I earn?